chaoszcat/keyaffinity/README.md

 ###Known Bugs
 ---

-* Change image size function does not work after attempting to favorite your own submission.
-Fix coming soon.
 * If a notification comes in after the page has loaded, jumping to the new messages page will not work until you reload the page.

 ###Special Thanks